daylamtayari/PGP-Keys/README.md

 The exact dates for when the keys were being used is included so anything signed outside of those dates did not originate from me.
 All keys that are used after they have been marked as compromised are not to be considered as being a legitimate message from me.

+This repository is not restricted to being committed to by PGP keys which are exclusively for code signing.
+It can be updated by any valid and active PGP key of mine.

 # Active keys: